 Transitivity is a mathematical property of relations, defined as follows: if two mathematical expressions are in relation to a third expression then both are in the same relation to each other.
 The equal relation is a good example having the transitivity property (if A = B and C = B, then A = B).

 Human perceptions do not work like mathematics, so this sometimes leads to odd results.
-That is, two glyphs end up being variants of each other due to transitivity which, if compared directly, would not not be variants.
+That is, two glyphs end up being variants of each other due to transitivity which, if compared directly, would not be considered variants.

 Another problem arises, especially when cross-script variants are involved, when transitivity produces variants which are unacceptable.
 For example, the work of the Latin, Cyrillic, and Greek GPs resulted in a chain of variants involving multiple glyphs.
 Transitivity then resulted in the Latin Small Letter V (v) as an in-script variant of the Latin Small Letter Y (y).
 But these are both ASCII characters which, by rule, cannot be variants of each other.
 Accordingly the Latin, Greek, and Cyrillic GPs had to sit down and negotiate which link in the chain would be broken.
 That is, which variant relationship would be reduced to “merely Confusable”.